typegoose/typegoose/github-page/_docs/decorators/prop.md

 }
 ```

-Example: Overwrite type for an enum
+Example: Overwrite type for an enum.

 ```ts
 enum SomeEnum {